Stony Brook Seawolves baseball

 The Stony Brook Seawolves baseball team represents Stony Brook University in NCAA Division I men's college baseball.
-Stony Brook currently competes in the CAA and plays its home games on Joe Nathan Field.
-Matt Senk has coached the team since the beginning of the 1991 season.
+Stony Brook currently competes in the Coastal Athletic Association (CAA) and plays its home games on Joe Nathan Field.
+Jim Martin has coached the team since the beginning of the 2026 season.
 The team has won the America East tournament six times in 2004, 2008, 2010, 2012, 2015, and 2019.
 In 2011, the Seawolves claimed their first America East regular season championship.
 Stony Brook has participated in the NCAA tournament on six separate occasions, winning its first game in 2010.

 In 2012, the Seawolves clinched their second consecutive regular season championship and their fourth America East Conference baseball tournament championship, earning the league's automatic bid to the 2012 NCAA Division I baseball tournament.
-The team went on to win the Coral Gables Regional and the Baton Rouge Super Regional, becoming the first ever team from the America East Conference to advance to the College World Series.
+The team went on to win the Coral Gables Regional and the Baton Rouge Super Regional, becoming the first ever team from the America East Conference to advance to the Men's College World Series.

 History

 Pre-Division I era (1966–98)

 Stony Brook first fielded NCAA–sanctioned baseball in 1966.
 The program struggled hard initially, posting only six winning seasons until the hiring of Matt Senk as head coach in 1991.
-Senk's leadership helped the team succeed at the Division III level, and Stony Brook finished 1995 with a 30–8 record and a trip to their first Division III NCAA Tournament.
+Senk's leadership helped the team succeed at the Division III level, and Stony Brook finished 1995 with a 30–8 record and a trip to their first Division III NCAA tournament.
 Stony Brook shortstop Joe Nathan was drafted by the San Francisco Giants in the sixth round with the 159th overall pick in the 1995 MLB Draft.
 He debuted for the Giants in 1999 as a pitcher, becoming the first player in program history to play in the MLB.

 Early years in Division I (1999–2004)

 Stony Brook began in Division I as a member of the Eastern College Athletic Conference.
 In 2002, the Seawolves joined the America East Conference.
 In 2003, Stony Brook advanced to its first America East Tournament title game, needing to beat Northeastern twice to win the championship.
-While they won 11–10 in game one, they were blown out 11–0, leaving them one game away from its first NCAA Tournament berth.
-In 2004, the fourth-place Seawolves upset first-place Northeastern 15–6 in the first round of the America East Tournament, and advanced to the championship game for a second straight year, this time defeating Maine 3–1 to win their first America East championship and advance to their first NCAA Tournament in the program's Division I history.
+While they won 11–10 in game one, they were blown out 11–0, leaving them one game away from its first NCAA tournament berth.
+In 2004, the fourth-place Seawolves upset first-place Northeastern 15–6 in the first round of the America East Tournament, and advanced to the championship game for a second straight year, this time defeating Maine 3–1 to win their first America East championship and advance to their first NCAA tournament in the program's Division I history.
 Stony Brook was assigned as the fourth seed in the Kinston Regional, where they lost to host East Carolina 8–2 and Tennessee 1–0 and were eliminated from the tournament in two games.